 Bangkok’s weather is scorching year-round, but when it comes to packing, leave your booty shorts, bandeau crop tops, and sky-high heels at home.
 With a population that’s 92 percent Buddhist, the capital is rather conservative in dress.
 While nights out in more touristy corners of town (Khao San Road, for example) may be a little more lax about dress codes, if your itinerary includes day trips to temples and other cultural attractions, you’ll want to avoid shoulder (and cleavage) baring tops and opt for higher-cut tees and blouses.
 Because it rains a ton and you’ll also likely sweat through a few shirts, it’s wise to bring quick-drying materials and pieces you can easily hand wash and re-wear.

-THE *ONE THING* WTP EDITORS ALWAYS BRING TO BANGKOK
+THE ONE THING THING WTP EDITORS PUT IN OUR SUITCASE FOR BANGKOK

 A Universal Travel Adapter isn’t the sexiest item to pack, but it is something that you’ll likely use multiple times a day in Bangkok.
 Bangkok’s outlets commonly feature two-prong round or flat sockets that are useless for American gadgets which generally have two flat parallel pins and a round grounding pin.
 If you want to charge your phone or digital camera in Bangkok, you need an adapter.
 While there are seemingly unlimited adapter options out there, we love Flight 001’s color coded adapter that’s like a small puzzle with four labeled pieces, making it easy to find which piece you need to plug in your laptop or phone.
 The adapter fits into outlets in over 150 countries (meaning you can bring it with you to Bangkok and beyond.—WTP Editors